Contributions to Luanti

 X-Decor-libre

-Screenshot of the Minetest mod “X-Decor-libre”
+Screenshot of the Luanti mod “X-Decor-libre”

 A decoration mod with a couple of gameplay additions such as a workbench, enchanting, cooking and even a functional Chess game.

-Originally it was started by Minetest user kilbith (also known as “jp”) with the name “X-Decor” who wrote the initial code and created the initial artwork for the mod.
+Originally it was started by Luanti user kilbith (also known as “jp”) with the name “X-Decor” who wrote the initial code and created the initial artwork for the mod.
 Later, I have forked this mod only to replace a few non-free files to create a fully free software version.
 But later I have started to work a lot on bugfixes as there were plenty of bugs.
 I do not add any new decorations for compatibility reasons.

 Most notably, I have completely reworked Chess because it was very broken.